Code-Institute-Submissions/ms2-letsfly/README.md

 ### 1.1 Overview

 As a young child (and to this day, I will admit), I used to love spotting the different airlines from the sky by their airline logos.
 It used to keep us quite entertained as children, so why not turn it into a memory card matching game?
 I chose this project simply as there has never been a better time to switch off from the news around us lately and maybe even exercise our brains with this fun card- matching game.
+It is designed to be responsive on a wide range of devices and is a clean and simple site to navigate around for users of all ages to enjoy.

 ### 1.2 Project Goals

+It was almost immediate that I decided to create a memory-card game for my second milestone project.
+By creating a fun and challenging exercise, the big drive in this project is to take as much learning experience from Javascript as much as possible.

 What is the challenge of the game?